snytech14/java-mavan-apps/README.md

-# web-test
+:_ web-test
-just for testing use jenkins to deploy a web to a running tomcat.
-It's a simplest maven web app.
+@!Lab testing using jenkins to deploy a web to a running tomcat remote server.
+@!It's a simplest maven web app for lab to make a pipeline project environment.